The Passenger (Iggy Pop song): 2024's re-recorded version by Iggy Pop and Siouxsie Sioux

 Pop and Siouxsie Sioux collaborated for a new version of "The Passenger": the track appeared in a Magnum advert in April 2024.
 Pop said: "Siouxsie can sing like a bird.
 I've always thought she was a great lady.
 She's been a friend too, she took me to The Nutcracker once, at the Royal Court.
 Her version of the song was already special, but what happened here, singing together, is really unique.
 Like 'Volare', the orchestral treatment and marriage of voices flies free, in a spirit of joy.
 I'm very proud."
 Sioux added: "I love this song and I've always loved Iggy's voice.
 Yet even with perfect ingredients, to make something wonderful, you need a touch of magic.
 In this instance it's what steered the song on its new and unexpected journey.
 I adore how instinctive and spontaneous it all feels and to hear my voice with Iggy's is such a dream".
 Consequence of Sound described Pop and Sioux's duet as an "ethereal setting, with a slower tempo and a silky soundscape of harps and strings".
 Rolling Stone reviewed the 2024 version as a "moody, downtempo ballad that erupts with cinematic and orchestral splendor as Siouxsie and Iggy deliver fittingly dramatic vocal performances."
-Flood magazine said it was a "slow-burning epic".
+Flood Magazine magazine said it was a "slow-burning epic".